Chen142/takeaway/README.md

 9. Players can quit and rejoin as they want.

-# Known Issues List
+# Known Issues List & Todo List
-1. Reconnecting not fully tested, there can be 1 or 2 edge cases not covered.
+1. Brain split can happen on fail-reconnect.
+When player1 think player2 dropped however player2 find player2 is healthy,
+player1 will reset the game while player2 is expecting next number fot the game.
+Needs a 'game timeout' mechanism to solve it. - Current work around, reboot player2 to reset him too.

 # System Requirements
 1. Docker (version >= 1.10)